Danger From The Sky

 Songbirds are well aware that birds of prey will eat them so they warn each other when they see one.
 Their warning calls can alert us, too, that a predator is circling overhead.

-American robins (Turdus migratorius) stand very still, turn one eye to the sky(*) and make a very thin, high-pitched sound similar to a cedar waxwing’s call.
-Seet.
+This American robin (Turdus migratorius) with one eye to the sky(*) is posed to search for hawks.
+When he finds one his warning call is a very thin, high-pitched sound at 7,000 to 9,000hz, similar to a cedar waxwing’s call.
+Seeeet.
 On the sonogram below it’s shaped like an eyebrow.
-Here’s what it sounds like:
+If you have upper range hearing loss you won’t be able to hear it.
+Otherwise, here’s what it sounds like:

 European starlings (Sturnus vulgaris) make a spitting sound that’s much easier to hear.